majarspeed/Voron-9mm-belt-mod/readme.md

 Trident 9mm belts

-100% in testing use at your own risk STL's when testing is done.
+100% in testing use at your own risk.
 I made all the edits multiple times to make all the versions of parts.
 Like the Y endstop and pinned versions.
 I am postive there are mistakes or errors.
 If you find an issues let me know so I can get it corrected.
 Thanks and I hope you enjoy it.

 Changes:
-added cad for embedded y endstops in a motor upper 11/15/22 updated almost all parts for addtional clearances, Changed 36 mm pin to 35 mm pin.
-11/16/22 All versions have y endstop a drives now
+added cad for embedded y endstops in a motor upper 11/15/22

+updated almost all parts for addtional clearances, Changed 36 mm pin to 35 mm pin.
+11/16/22

+All versions have y endstop a drives now

-Added 2.4 pinned and unpinned versions renamed page to reflect it is not just trident added cw1 and cw2 carriages
+Added 2.4 pinned and unpinned versions

+renamed page to reflect it is not just trident

+added cw1 and cw2 carriages

 11-19-22